 - Click here to find it on the map.

 Since you’ll be passing by, the Needles Overlook on the way to Valley of the Gods is vast and gorgeous.
-It’s an easy, drive-up viewpoint that will take about an hour to two roundtrip.
-I would only do this if you have the time to and wouldn’t have to cut something else that’s important to you.
-However if you have a few more days than I did and can take it easier, stop by here (this was taken on a later trip).
+It’s an easy drive-up viewpoint that will take about an hour roundtrip.
+I would only do this if you have the time to and wouldn’t have to cut something else that’s important to you, since there are a lot of epic views on this trip!

-The Valley of the Gods was an impromptu stop for me when I saw it off the side of the highway and decided to take a little detour.
-I’m glad that I did, because this sparsely-visited valley had such neat rock formations, in layers of color and looking like they were reaching up towards the sky.
+The Valley of the Gods was an impromptu discovery for me when I saw it off the side of the road and elected to check it out.
+I’m glad that I did, because this sparsely-visited valley has RED rock formations, in layers of color reaching up towards the sky.

-This National Monument is a reasonably big detour if you’re short on time.
+This national monument is a reasonably big detour if you’re short on time (check if it’s open first).
 However if you can spare an extra afternoon, I’d suggest taking a look because you won’t see as many people as you will in the other spots on this list, and it has some ancient cave drawings you can take a short hike to as well as several beautiful overlooks like this one, Spider Rock.

-- Camping: There’s a BLM spot outside of Paige.
+- Camp: There’s a BLM spot outside of Paige.
 Just be careful not to go into the deep sand, as I saw two cars get towed out of there!

-I wondered if Horseshoe Bend truly could look as amazing in person as it does in photos, but it does, it really does!
+I wondered if Horseshoe Bend could look as amazing in person as it does in photos – but it does!

-It’s also a super easy and quick walk from the parking lot.
+It’s a quick walk from the parking lot to the overlook.
 I did it in flip flops.

-Be sure to get there about an hour early if you want to stake out a good spot for the sunset.
+Be sure to get there early if you want to stake out a good spot for the sunset.
 There are plenty of boulders on the cliff edge that you can perch on until the sun sets, and I can’t think of many better places to hang out, either!

 They are also popular.
 I still can’t decide if I loved or loathed the experience because it’s so crowded in there!
-You’ll have a hard time if you’re claustrophobic, which I am, but only mildly.
+You’ll have a hard time if you’re claustrophobic, which I am!